 The company then puts the new crayons in boxes and delivers them to children of all ages who are in the hospital for any reason.

 So far, The Crayon Initiative has donated more than 2,000 boxes of crayons to children’s hospitals.
-In September 2015, Ware will make his first out-of-state delivery to a hospital in New York City.
+In September 2015, Ware made his first out-of-state delivery to a hospital in New York City.
 He hopes The Crayon Initiative can continue to expand and bring crayons to kids in hospitals all over the country.

 Ware also hopes these crayons can help children in hospitals express themselves artistically, continue normal childhood development and communicate through drawing what they may not be able to say verbally.
 But more than anything, he hopes he can play some part in making their hospital stays a little easier.